Kyoto Gay Travel

 Kyoto Best Temples & Castles

-My first night in Kyoto, I visited the To-ji temple, a UNESCO world heritage site and a designated Japan National Treasure.
+I visited the To-ji temple on my first night in Kyoto.
+It’s a UNESCO world heritage site and a designated Japan National Treasure.
 I went after sundown per the recommendation of my hotel concierge.
 The landscape was incredibly lit, with upward facing lamps bringing out the vivid fall foliage color.

 Nijo Castle was another famous Kyoto attraction I visited.
 The highlight of the Nijo Castle was definitely the flowers and gardens surrounding the actual buildings.
 I visited in November, but the gardens will certainly be more colorful in the spring.